 A family friendly festival with views of the West Somerset coast line and beyond offering on site camping, multiple stages including Open Mic Tent, The Something Else Tea Tent, food court, workshops, festival market, real ale and cider bar, free kids corner, on site car parking and more.

 The music festival weekend returns after a year off for an 11th year on the August Bank Holiday weekend, Friday 24th until Sunday 26th August 2018.

-For the line-up details so far including day and stage splits please see the line-up page.
+For the line-up details so far including day and stage splits as available please see the line-up page.